 And there I saw with thine own eyes… six inches of emptiness between the plaster and lathe of the interior walls and the wood framing of the exterior walls.
 Had I dropped a ball from the second floor, it would have fallen straight down and into the basement depths.

-I had bought a large shed, not a house, and apparently, my inspector forgot to check for insulation.
+I had bought a large shed.
+Apparently, my inspector forgot to check for insulation.

 And then it got cold.

 The 35+ year old OIL furnace starting groaning and wispy wafts of heat starting blowing up through the registers, and also from the holes and gaps in the wood flooring, but the house never got warm.
-I turned the furnace up higher, until it was chugging nonstop.
-We kept shivering nonstop, donning triple sweaters and trudging around with blankets and scarves.
+I turned the furnace up higher.
+It was chugging nonstop, and we kept shivering nonstop, donning triple sweaters and trudging around with blankets and scarves.

 And so, instead of replacing the 35+ year old inefficient furnace as I had intended to do, a couple weeks ago I had the (un)pleasure of spending thou$and$ of dollar$ to get in$ulation blown into the empty walls.

-Some kinda fun… like buying a new vacuum, except ten times the money.
+It fun like buying a new vacuum is fun, except ten times the money.

 One day Spencer found an apple with a bite out of it sitting on the counter, with the bite right beside it.
-A few days later, Spencer and Sara came home and found an apple in the fruit dish which seemed to have imploded, from the inside out, but was still hanging together.
+A few days later, Spencer and Sara came home and found an apple in the fruit dish which had imploded, from the inside out, though still hanging together.
 No one owned up to the apple business…

 A few weeks ago, I was sitting in the main floor sitting room and heard a moving around kinda noises upstairs.
 I figured it was Sara.
 When it got quiet, I called upstairs for her.
 She wasn’t up there.
 She wasn’t even home.

 Last week, Sara was in the family room, watching a movie with the door closed and heard someone jiggling the doorknob.
-She figured it was Spencer, who was in his room, and when she got up and asked him about it, he said it wasn’t him.
+She figured it was Spencer, and when she got up and asked him about it, he said it wasn’t him.
 She went to bed a little later and heard scratching on the door.
 Assuming it was Spencer, she yelled “Go away,” and the scratching stopped.
 Later, when he went to brush his teeth, she found out it wasn’t him.

 So what I am saying is this: We have a ghost, but it’s a nice ghost.
 As we find out more about our ghost, I’ll keep you in the loop.